 Government employees are public servants, and they serve the people of their country.
 Their decisions affect the citizens under their care, and therefore, they are accountable to them and ought to build trust by being transparent.

-By enforcing transparency in government, it makes it harder for officials to get away with fraud and corruption, especially if the system is digitally controlled with secure systems.
+By enforcing transparent disclosure by governments, it makes it harder for officials to get away with fraud and corruption, especially if the system is digitally controlled with secure systems.

 The Freedom of Information Act